 Disciplinary probation.

-This probationary condition is in effect for a specified period of time and may involve the loss of specified privileges.
+This probationary condition is in effect for a specified time period and may involve the loss of specified privileges.
 Further violation of university rules, policies, standards, or guidelines during the probationary period will additionally be viewed as a violation of the probation, which shall result in further action up to and including suspension or dismissal.

 Suspension.

-Suspension is a sanction that terminates the student’s enrollment at the university for a specified period of time.
+Suspension is a sanction that terminates the student’s enrollment at the university for a specified time period.
 Satisfactory completion of specified stipulations may be required for reenrollment at the end of the suspension period.
 Under special circumstances, the hearing body may hold the imposition of suspension in abeyance, which would allow for the student’s continued enrollment so long as the student adheres to all stipulations, restrictions, or conditions imposed by the hearing body.

 Dismissal.

 Dismissal is a sanction which permanently separates a student from the university without opportunity to re-enroll in the future.

 Conditions of suspension and dismissal.

 Unless a student is otherwise notified in writing, a suspension or dismissal will not take effect until after the appeal period.
 A student who has been dismissed or suspended from the university shall be denied all privileges afforded a student (including, but not limited to, participation in university sponsored or sanctioned events and activities) and shall be required to vacate campus as determined by the hearing body.
 In addition, after vacating campus property, a suspended or dismissed student may not enter upon campus and/or other university property at any time, for any purpose, in the absence of expressed written permission from the vice president for student life or designee.
 To seek such permission, a suspended or dismissed student must file a written petition to the vice president for student life for entrance to the campus for a limited, specified purpose or to have the terms of this condition modified or reduced.